MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/authoring-gestures.md

-# Gestures you can use when authoring a guide in Dynamics 365 Guides
+# Gestures you can use to author and navigate a guide in Dynamics 365 Guides

 To author and navigate through a guide in Microsoft Dynamics 365 Guides, you’ll use gaze and a few gestures.